JayParekh-MechAI/JayParekh-MechAI/README.md

 # Hi, I'm Jay Parekh 👋
 ### Data Analyst | MSc Artificial Intelligence | BEng Mechanical Engineering

 I am a data-driven professional transitioning from a background in Mechanical Engineering to Data Analytics.
-I specialize in transforming complex datasets into actionable business insights using **Python, SQL, and Tableau**.
+I specialize in transforming complex datasets into actionable business insights using **Python, SQL, and Tableau/PowerBI**.
 My experience ranges from engineering predictive models with **97% accuracy** to building interactive business intelligence dashboards.

 ---